When pioneer Fort Worth banker and civic leader Martin Bottom Loyd was born on December 7, 1834, somewhere a dog probably wagged its tail.

-Loyd Exchange Office evolved into California and Texas Bank, Loyd and Marklee and then into City National Bank in 1873.
-City National Bank built itself a new home (pictured) in 1884 but would later be a casualty of the national financial panic of 1893.
+Loyd Exchange Office evolved into California and Texas Bank, Loyd and Marklee and then into City National Bank in 1877.
+City National Bank built itself a new home (pictured) at 315 Houston Street in 1885 but would later be a casualty of the national financial panic of 1893.

 Also in 1873 Fort Worth incorporated, and Loyd was on the first board of aldermen.

-In 1877 Loyd left City National to start another bank—First National Bank—a block north of City National.
+In 1877 Loyd left City National to start another bank—First National—a block north of City National.
 The building also housed Fort Worth’s first telephone exchange.
-(Note that by 1891 Loyd’s son-in-law Burk Burnett was a director.)
+(Note that by 1891 Loyd’s son-in-law Burk Burnett was a director of First National.)

 After Fort Worth built a racetrack, racehorses became a symbol of status, and Loyd began buying racehorses.
 He branded his horses with the letter L. His L brand is still used on Burnett family horses.